Timonwa/techroadmap/README.md

 Now commit those changes using the `git commit` command:

 ```
-git commit -m "Descripitive commit message on the changes you made."
+git commit -m "Descriptive commit message on the changes you made."
 ```

 ### Push changes to GitHub